 Manages Services providers above all, but all service providers in general, need to thoroughly educate the service recipients.

 When it comes to security matters on services, one assumes that the providers have sufficient measures and processes in place to properly protect the service recipients.
 The key here is to build the education into the product and offer it as part of the implementation strategy.
 This is one the provider’s most important responsibilities.
-Furthermore, the education and information need to be updated and repeated at predetermined intervals.
+Furthermore, one should regularly update the education and information.
 This ensure two things: first, that the service provider keeps abreast of the latest developments in protection; second, that clients become aware of the provider’s efforts in protecting them.

 The author would like to thank the Adept Technical Services team for their contributions towards this article.